 The Company's customers and contributors are located worldwide.
 The majority of the Company's customers purchase products by making electronic payments at the time of a transaction.
 The Company performs ongoing financial condition evaluations for its existing customers and performs credit evaluations for its new customers.
 Concentration of credit risk is limited due to the Company's large number of diversified customers.
-No single customer accounted for or exceeded 10% of revenue for the years ended December 31, 2009, 2010 or 2011, and the six months ended June 30, 2011 and 2012, respectively.
-As of December 31, 2010 and 2011 and as of June 30, 2012, no single customer accounted for or exceeded 10% of credit card receivables.
-As of December 31, 2010, two customers accounted for 51% of accounts receivable, and as of December 31, 2011, four customers accounted for 56% of accounts receivable.
-Three customers accounted for 65% of accounts receivable as of June 30, 2012.
-The customers that accounted for more than 10% of the Company's accounts receivable balance as of December 31, 2010 and 2011, and June 30, 2012, accounted for less than 1% of total revenue for the years ended December 31, 2010 and 2011 and for the six months ended June 30, 2012, respectively.
+As of December 31, 2010, two customers accounted for 51% of accounts receivable while as of December 31, 2011, four customers accounted for 56% of accounts receivable.
+Four customers accounted for 50% of accounts receivable as of March 31, 2012.
+As of December 31, 2010 and 2011 and as of March 31, 2012, no single customer accounted for or exceeded 10% of revenue for the years ended December 31, 2009, 2010 or 2011, and the three months ended March 31, 2011 and 2012, respectively.

-No single contributor accounted for or exceeded 10% of contributor royalties for the years ended December 31, 2009, 2010 and 2011, and the six months ended June 30, 2011 and 2012, respectively.
+No single contributor accounted for or exceeded 10% of contributor royalties for the years ended December 31, 2009, 2010 and 2011, and the three months ended March 31, 2011 and 2012, respectively.